The refined local Donaldson-Thomas theory of curves: Donaldson-Thomas theory of local curves

 For a scheme $\CM$ endowed with a perfect obstruction $\BE$, denote by $K_{\vir}=\det \BE$ the \emph{virtual canonical bundle} of $\CM$.
 Following Nekrasov-Okounkov \cite{NO_membranes_and_sheaves}, we define the \emph{twisted virtual structure sheaf}

-where $ K^{1/2}_{\vir}$ is a \emph{square root} of $K_{\vir}$, that is $\left(K^{1/2}_{\vir}\right)^{\otimes 2}=K_{\vir}$.
-Notice that, while the square root of a line bundle may not exist as a genuine line bundle, it does exist as a class in $K$-theory after inverting 2, see \cite[Sec.~5.1]{OT_1}.
+where $ K^{1/2}_{\vir}$ is a \emph{square root}\footnote{The invariants \eqref{eqn: localized DT KK invariants} do not depend on the choice of the square root $K^{1/2}_{\vir}$, since all possible choices differ by a 2-torsion element in the Picard group, as explained in \cite[Sec.~2.6]{Arb_K-theo_surface} via a virtual Hirzebruch-Riemann-Roch argument \cite{FG_riemann_roch}.} of $K_{\vir}$, that is $\left(K^{1/2}_{\vir}\right)^{\otimes 2}=K_{\vir}$.
+Notice that, while the square root of a line bundle may not exist as a genuine line bundle, it does exist\footnote{To be precise, to define the square root $K_{\vir}^{1/2}$ in $\TT$-equivariant $K$-theory, it is necessary to pass to the \emph{localised} $K$-theory, see \cite[Sec.~7]{OT_1}.} as a class in $K$-theory after inverting 2, see \cite[Sec.~5.1]{OT_1}.
 We define \emph{$K$-theoretic Donaldson-Thomas invariants} as

 where the right-hand-side is defined by the virtual localisation formula in $K$-theory \cite{FG_riemann_roch, Qu_virtual_pullback} as

 where $ t_1, t_2$ are the generators of the $\TT$-equivariant $K$-theory (cf.~\Cref{sec: torus weights}) and $\widehat{\mathfrak{e}}$ is defined, for every vector bundle $\CF$, as